DanKim0213/Today-I-Learned/Develop/Web/what-happens-behind-browser.md

+# What Happens Behind Browser

+TL;DR;

+1. IP address for the domain
+2. TCP Connection
+3. HTTP request to the server
+4. Response from the server
+5. Browser rendering.

-# What happens when you type a URL into your browser?
+## What happens when you type a URL into your browser?

 According to [What happens when you type a URL into your browser?](https://aws.amazon.com/blogs/mobile/what-happens-when-you-type-a-url-into-your-browser/):